 Author: Dana Sultan

-2. Marmaduke Pickthall: The Holy Qur’an-English Translation
+(2) The Holy Qur’an-English Translation by Marmaduke Pickthall